Horrorspace/ChatApp/README.md

 ## Features

-- Authorization on sessions or JWT
+- Authorization with sessions or JWT
 - Basic REST API
 - Graphql API for messages
 - Socket API for messages